pnp/blog/content/post/powerful-devs-conference-sept-14th.md

 Join our experts at #PowerfulDevsConf on Sep 14, 8--11:30 PT (GMT+8).
-You\'ll hear from community members, Microsoft MVP\'s and Microsoft execs.
+You'll hear from community members, Microsoft MVP's and Microsoft execs.
 This is a LIVE event with a variety of topics ranging from custom connectors to ALM and more!
 Scott Guthrie will kick things off with a fireside chat on why